Mr-milky-way/Desloader/README.md

 - Head on over to [DesLoader releases](https://github.com/Mr-milky-way/Desloader/releases/tag/0.1.0) and get the newest release for your browser **Chrome.zip** for Chrome based browsers and **Firefox.zip** for Firefox.
 - Navigate to `chrome://extensions` for Chrome based browsers and `about:debugging` for Firefox.

+#### Other: Using the bookmarklet
+Just copy the bookmarklet.js and add it like any other bookmarklet.

 #### Chrome
 - Unzip the downloaded zip file to a folder
 - Enable "Developer mode" (top-right)